KarthikeyanMohanraj17/Point-GNN-1/README.md

 # Point-GNN
 ###This is a fork of POINT-GNN
+##Project was completed under the guidance of Dr.C Krishna Mohan sir in the coursework of #CS6450:Visual Computing course
 This repository contains a reference implementation of our [Point-GNN: Graph Neural Network for 3D Object Detection in a Point Cloud](http://openaccess.thecvf.com/content_CVPR_2020/papers/Shi_Point-GNN_Graph_Neural_Network_for_3D_Object_Detection_in_a_CVPR_2020_paper.pdf), CVPR 2020.

 If you find this code useful in your research, please consider citing our work: